qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

         self.retrieval_precision.reset()
 ```

 When we calculate metrics like this, they can fluctuate a lot depending on a batch size.
-It might
-be useful to calculate metrics not among batch but among whole available dataset, similar to a real
+It might be helpful to calculate metrics not for each batch but among the whole available dataset, similar to an actual application.
-application.
-Unfortunately, it is not always possible to send a whole dataset inside one batch:)
+Unfortunately, it is not always possible to fit the whole dataset inside one batch.
 Raw data may consume a huge amount of memory, but embeddings most probably will consume less.

 Quaterion metrics are designed to accumulate embeddings across batches (via `update` call) and then
-`compute` them, when you want, e.g. before validation starts or right after its end (you can
-override callback).
+`compute` them whenever you want, for example, after each training step or when the epoch ends.

-However, in this particular `process_result` implementation, we calculate new values per-batch.
+In this particular `process_result` implementation, we calculate new values per-batch.

+### Fast training with Cache

 Quaterion has one more cherry on top of the cake when it comes to non-trainable encoders.
-If
-encoders are frozen, they are deterministic and emits exactly the same embeddings for the same
+If encoders are frozen, they are deterministic and emit the exact embeddings for the same input data on each epoch.
-input data each epoch.
-So why not to avoid repeated embeddings calculations and reduce training
+It provides a way to avoid repeated calculations and reduce training time.
-time?
-Actually, Quaterion has a cache exactly for this purpose.
+For this purpose Quaterion has a cache functionality.

-Before training starts, cache runs one epoch to calculate all embeddings from frozen encoders and
-then store them on a device you chose (currently CPU or GPU).
-Everything you need to do is to
+Before training starts, the cache runs one epoch to pre-calculate all embeddings with frozen encoders and then store them on a device you chose (currently CPU or GPU).
-define which encoders are trainable and which are not and set cache settings.
-And that's it:
+Everything you need is to define which encoders are trainable or not and set cache settings.
-everything else Quaterion will handle for you.
+And that's it: everything else Quaterion will handle for you.

-To configure cache you need override `configure_cache` method in `TrainableModel`.
-This method
+To configure cache you need to override `configure_cache` method in `TrainableModel`.
-should return instance of [CacheConfig](https://quaterion.qdrant.tech/quaterion.train.cache.cache_config.html#quaterion.train.cache.cache_config.CacheConfig) , in most of the situations it will just point to
+This method should return an instance of [CacheConfig](https://quaterion.qdrant.tech/quaterion.train.cache.cache_config.html#quaterion.train.cache.cache_config.CacheConfig).
-device on which you want to store calculated embeddings and set `batch_size` to be used during
-caching.

 Let's add cache to our model:
 ```python